 Once the application is in status Passed, the License attached to the Cycle is automatically issued to the Applicant.
 Issued Licenses are visible on the Applicant’s profile (Club or Stadium) in COMET.
 Licence will automatically expire after the defined “date to”.

 The scope of the Licensing module is defined by the implementation scenarios, i.e. different process workflows that need to be implemented at the Governing Body.
 Below are the available implementation scenarios:

 4.1.
 Club Licensing

 In this default workflow, the cycles relate to a club.
 The Club responsible individual enters data and evidence based on the predefined template and submits the application.
 The Governing Body reviews the application and makes the first instance decision regarding the outcome, which may be appealed and overruled in the second instance.
 The club license is issued automatically based on successful application outcome and is visible on the club profile.

 4.2.
 Stadium Inspection

 This workflow is separate from the club licensing process, and the application types/licenses relate to a stadium and not a club.
-The Stadium Inspector enters data and evidence-based on the inspection type checklist and submits the inspection.
+The Stadium Inspector enters data and evidence based on the inspection template checklist and submits the inspection.
 The Governing Body reviews the inspection and makes the final decision regarding the outcome.
 In some cases, the Governing Body defines the sub-license of the Stadium (e.g. Stadium Category A, B, C or D).
 The stadium license/categorization is issued automatically based on successful inspection outcome and is visible on the stadium profile.